yamin-shihab/study-notes/grade-8/science.md

     + The rate at which something dissolves can be increased through agitation (stirring/shaking), as it allows for the particles to be in contact with each other.
 + Water is known as the universal solvent because it can dissolve many materials.
 + To be soluble means to be able to dissolve in a particular solvent.
-+ When something is insoluble, it isn't able to be dissolved in a specific solvent.
++ When something is insoluble, it isn't able to dissolve in a specific solvent.
 + Solubility refers to the amount of solute that can be dissolved in a given solvent; this is usually measured in grams dissolved per 100 grams of water.
-    + A saturated solution is a solution that can't have anymore solute dissolved in it.
+    + A saturated solution is a solution that can't have any more solute dissolved in it.
     + An unsaturated solution is one that could have more solute dissolved.
     + Supersaturated solutions are solutions saturated past the limit.
 This is done through the use of cooling and crystals.
 + WHMIS (Workplace Hazardous Materials Information System) safety symbols are used to convey the possible dangers associated with a product. (bleach, ammonia, strong acids)